ashwhall/vidalign/README.md

 1. Open up the encoder options and check that you're happy with them.
    - Instead you can load a previous encoder configuration from file if you have one prepared.
    - I like using PyAV for encoding, but FFmpeg is also a good choice as it's more tried and tested.
+   - Note that the PyAV implementation currently has a memory leak, so you may need to restart the app after encoding many clips.
 1. View the encoder commands to check that everything is as expected.
    - You can copy-paste them elsewhere if you want to make any changes that the app can't facilitate.
    - This is only available for FFmpeg at the moment.